 See here how to enhance the efficiency of your plastic parts production, plan production processes in a targeted manner and tap into brand new business ideas.
-The video examples include performance comparisons between machines and robotic systems, the SELOGICA set-up assistant, the individualisation of high-volume parts, and much more.
+The video examples include performance comparisons between machines and robotic systems, the SELOGICA set-up assistant, the individualization of high-volume parts, and much more.

 How can several machines and the production process be efficiently controlled, documented and tracked in the context of Industry 4.0?
-How can high-volume parts be individualised by means of industrial additive manufacturing using the freeformer?
+How can high-volume parts be individualized by means of industrial additive manufacturing using the freeformer?
 As an exclusive partner at the Additive Manufacturing Plaza, ARBURG demonstrated precisely how it’s done based on the example of rocker-type light switches.
-Trade visitors were able to go through and experience the complete process chain live – from order entry, injection moulding and industrial additive manufacturing through to automated packaging of the individualised products and display of the process parameters on a part-specific web page.
+Trade visitors were able to go through and experience the complete process chain live – from order entry, injection molding and industrial additive manufacturing through to automated packaging of the individualized products and display of the process parameters on a part-specific web page.

-Shorter cycle time with dynamic mould-entry axis
+Shorter cycle time with dynamic mold-entry axis

-Integrated, personalised production
+Integrated, personalized production

 Parts-based online data acquisition and archiving ensure transparent production and 100% traceability.
 This entails the data integration of machines, order information and process data.
 The production of a toy buggy provides an example of how Industry 4.0 can work in practice.

 - Enter your ID: Personalize a chipcard, have it read by the SELOGICA control system.